 Historic St. Augustine

 The old town was very cool.
 It reminded me of New Orleans and it definitely had a party vibe going as the sun went down.
 At night time they did ghost tours of the area.
 The tour guides were dressed as pirates.
 We didn’t schedule a tour, because we thought it would be too scary for the kids.
-After seeing the tours guides, I think it might have been okay.
+After seeing the tour guides, I think it might have been okay.
 I recommend staying in one of the hotels in old town.

-You can stroll down main street with your kids without worry, because there are no cars are allowed.
+You can stroll down main street with your kids without worry, because there are no cars allowed.

 There were tons of neat shops and restaurants.
 The very first Ripley’s Believe it or Not is here.
 I found out after the fact restaurant.com had lots of places in old town on their website.
-For some other info and family fun things to do check out Child Mode’s post on St. Augustine.
+For some other info and family fun things to do, check out Child Mode’s post on St. Augustine.
 She has great suggestions.